 How do you run a successful digital engineering function in a large organisation?
 This was the core theme of our recent TechTalks podcast episode, where Guardian News & Media’s Director of Engineering, Mariot Chauvin, joined me for a live Q&A session.
+If you missed the event, you can view the on-demand recording and transcript.

 Keep teams small